Followers

 1: This person plays on a private server.

-2: He states this is (or part of) the reason World of
+2: He states this is (or part of) the reason World of Warcraft is so successful.

 I must say I was curious when my wife brought this to my attention.
 So she promptly died in-game so we could listen in on the supposed brain washing done by the evil hypnotists known to us publicly as Blizzard Entertainment.
 All sarcasm aside, we actually did hear the phrase "Give us your money".
 Rather or not this was due to us actively listening for that particular phrase and hearing something LIKE it I can't tell.